 You must try to do this as gently as possible to ensure you don’t disturb the dirt on the bottom.
 Any that you do disturb is likely to go into suspension in the water and will settle again later, meaning you will have to vacuum again.

-If you are vacuuming to waste then the temptation will be to try and rush it as you will see the water level dropping while you are cleaning.
-If you do then you will only have to do it again as you will disturb the dirt so try to resist.
-If you have to stop half way through and top the pool up then so be it.
+If you are vacuuming to waste, the temptation will be to try and rush it, as you will see the water level dropping while you are cleaning.
+If you do, then you will only have to do it again, as you will disturb the dirt, so try to resist.
+If you have to stop halfway through and top the pool up, then so be it.

-When vacuuming on the filter setting you may notice a significant loss of suction.
-If this happens then this is probably because the filter has become clogged with dirt.
-In this case, you will need to backwash the filter to clear it and regain the suction.
+When vacuuming on the filter setting, you may notice a significant loss of suction.
+If this happens, it is probably because the filter has become clogged with dirt.
+In this case, you must backwash the filter to clear it and regain the suction.

 To backwash a sand filter, switch off the pump, turn the multiport valve to backwash and then switch the pump on again for a few minutes.
 You should be able to see the dirt and debris swirling in the viewing glass as it is expelled.

-Note: If you have a cartridge filter rather than a sand filter then you will have to remove the cartridge filter and clean it manually as they are not built to allow backward water flow so you cannot backwash.
+Note: If you have a cartridge filter rather than a sand filter, you will have to remove the filter and clean it manually as they are not built to allow backward water flow so you cannot backwash.

-If you lose suction when cleaning on the waste setting then the strainer basket in the pump housing may be blocked with leaves and other debris so you should clean this out.
-Also, if you are using a skimmer vacuum plate to attach the vacuum hose with the skimmer basket still in place then this may also be blocked with leaves etc.
+If you lose suction when cleaning on the waste setting, the strainer basket in the pump housing may be blocked with leaves and other debris, so you should clean it out.
+Also, if you are using a skimmer vacuum plate to attach the vacuum hose with the skimmer basket still in place, this may also be blocked with leaves, etc.

 Step 8 – Finish up